 In October of 2012, New York artists FAILE unveiled their sculpture Wolf Within at the site of the National Garden Park in Ulaanbaatar, Mongolia.
-The figure—a man cloaked in a wolf pelt, tearing away the remnants of a two piece suit in revelation—is a familiar one for those acquainted with FAILE’s work.
+The figure—a man cloaked in a wolf pelt, tearing away the remnants of a two-piece suit in revelation—is a familiar one for those acquainted with FAILE’s work.
 Wolf Within was conceived on the brink of the 2008 financial crisis for a series of paintings that fused a decadent capitalist landscape with a lost but resurgent past.
-Images of native warriors set amidst gleaming skyscrapers opened the question of what we lose and gain in our pursuit for ever greater wealth, and figured the dangers of our entrenched political and economic systems.
+Images of native warriors set amidst gleaming skyscrapers opened the question of what we lose and gain in our pursuit of ever greater wealth and figured the dangers of our entrenched political and economic systems.

-Local sculptor and craftsman Batmunkh was invited to realize a concept created by FAILE and added his personal interpretation to their sculpture.
+The local sculptor and craftsman Batmunkh was invited to realize a concept created by FAILE and added his personal interpretation to their sculpture.
 Wolf Within embodies the similarity of the challenges faced by fast-modernizing places around the world.
 It also calls to mind the incredible changes Mongolia now faces, as a mineral rich and quickly urbanizing country.
-Afterall, the fortunes of Ulaanbaatar, Mongolia’s capital, increase as steadily as the mining of gold, copper, and uranium from sites like Oyu Tolgoi, shaking up a historically pastoral society.
-The consequences of this change are, of course, unknown, but Wolf Within is a reminder of nature’s strength, and its ambivalent dance with big money.
+After all, the fortunes of Ulaanbaatar, Mongolia’s capital, have increased as steadily as the mining of gold, copper and uranium from sites like Oyu Tolgoi, shaking up a historically pastoral society.
+The consequences of this change are, of course, unknown, but Wolf Within is a reminder of nature’s strength and its ambivalent dance with big money.

 National Garden Park (Үндэсний цэцэрлэгт хүрээлэн), Ulaanbaatar, Mongolia

 Official site: www.ubpark.mn